 No anesthesia is necessary for this procedure, although topical anesthesia may be used depending on the age of the individual.
 The entire procedure takes just a few minutes.

 What to Expect at A Tongue Tie/Lip Tie Consultation at LFFM

 1. Tongue Tie/Lip Tie Evaluation (and Breastfeeding Evaluation if applicable)

 Not all tongue ties/lip ties cause issues and some tongue tied/lip tied infants experience little to no difficulty breastfeeding.
 At a consultation, the first step is to determine the severity of the tongue tie/lip tie and (for breastfeeding infants) whether breastfeeding is directly affected.

 Please arrive 20 minutes early to complete check-in registration.
 For the appointment itself, please expect the evaluations to be 90 minutes long for breastfeeding mothers and 60 minutes for non-breastfeeding mothers.
 If breastfeeding, you and your baby are seen together for both the breastfeeding consultation and tongue/lip tie evaluation.

-If it is determined that treatment is needed, then a frenectomy is performed immediately following the evaluation.
-This procedure only takes a few minutes.
+If it is determined that treatment is needed, then a frenectomy may be scheduled for another appointment following the evaluation.
+This visit will be a shorter visit for treatment only.